 Thomas Lynch was appointed Chairman of Board of the Company in January 2013.
-He has served as an outside director of the Company since January 1996.
+He has served as an outside director of the Company since August 1994.
 Mr. Lynch served as Chairman and Chief Executive Officer of Amarin Corporation from December 2007 to December 2009, during which time he re-purposed and refinanced the company towards the development of Vascepa for hypertriglyceridemia and dislipidemia.
 Mr Lynch retired from the Board of Amarin in October 2010 but continues to serve as Chairman of Amarin Pharmaceuticals Ireland Ltd. Mr. Lynch served in a variety of senior roles in Elan Corporation plc from 1993 to 2004.
 He was a director of IDA Ireland from 2001 to 2010 and of the Royal Opera House (Covent Garden) from 2001 to 2010.
-He currently serves as a director of GW Phamaceuticals plc, is Chairman of Dublin Academic Medical Centre and the Queens University of Belfast Foundation.
+He currently serves as a director of GW Pharmaceuticals plc, is Chairman of Dublin Academic Medical Centre and the Queens University of Belfast Foundation.
 He also serves as a board member of a number of public and privately held pharmaceutical companies.

 Ciaran Murray was appointed Chief Executive Officer of the Company in October 2011.
 Mr. Murray joined ICON in 2005 as Chief Financial Officer, a position he held until his appointment as Chief Executive Officer.
-Prior to joining the Company he held a number of senior financial positions in global organisations including Kraft Foods, Novell Inc, Northern Foods and Codec Systems.
-Mr Murray graduated with a Bachelor of Commerce degree from the University College Dublin and qualified as a Chartered Accountant with PricewaterhouseCoopers in 1988.
+Prior to joining the Company he held a number of senior financial positions in global organisations including Kraft Foods, Novell Inc and Northern Foods.
+Mr. Murray graduated with a Bachelor of Commerce degree from the University College Dublin and is a fellow of the Institute of Chartered accountants Ireland, having trained with PricewaterhouseCoopers.

-Brendan Brennan has served as Chief Financial Officer since February 2012 having previously served as Acting Chief Financial Officer since October 2011.
-Prior to this appointment he served in a number of senior finance roles in the Company including the role of Senior Vice President of Corporate Finance.
-Mr. Brennan has been a senior member of the Company's finance team since January 2006.
+Brendan Brennan has served as Chief Financial Officer since February 2012.
+Mr. Brennan joined ICON in 2006 and he has served in a number of senior finance roles in the Company including the role of Senior Vice President of Corporate Finance.
 Prior to this he developed his corporate finance experience in Cement Roadstone Holdings, a major Irish building materials organization.
 Mr. Brennan qualified as a chartered accountant with PricewaterhouseCoopers and obtained a bachelors degree in Accounting and Finance from Dublin City University.